Vunipola warned by Saracens over social-media post | WHIZ News

 The Rugby Football Union, the governing body of the English game, plans to talk to Vunipola about his comments.

-Vunipola will be a key member of the England squad heading to Japan for the Rugby World Cup starting September.
+Vunipola is likely to be a key member of the England squad heading to Japan for the Rugby World Cup starting September.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports